dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 Move the newly created image to the Applications folder – this will simplify the next section.

 ![](../images/installer-guide/mac-install-md/gib-done.png)

+From here, jump to [Setting up the installer](#setting-up-the-installer) to finish your work.

 ## Downloading macOS: Legacy OS